 1/2 batch Avocado cream sauce

 Preheat the oven to 450.
 Toss the sweet potato cubes along with oil, cumin, chili powder, and salt to taste on a rimmed baking sheet.
-Roast for 10 minutes, then stir in the corn and roast for an additional 10 minutes or until the sweet potatoes are tender and the rice is slightly golden.
+Roast for 10 minutes, then stir in the corn and roast for an additional 10 minutes or until the sweet potatoes are tender and the corn is slightly golden.

 Meanwhile, heat the remaining 1/2 Tbsp. oil in a large skillet over medium heat.
 Cook the onion until tender, and then stir in the chorizo.
 Crumble the chorizo and cook until done, about 5 minutes.* Add the sweet potato mixture, lime juice, and cilantro to the skillet and stir until well combined.
 Place in a serving bowl.